 Before the Act was passed, if you took out a car, home, travel, medical, critical illness or life insurance policy, you had to divulge all information that could be relevant to a potential claim – if you failed to volunteer any details your insurer later deemed relevant, your policy cover could be void and claims rejected.

 The Financial Ombudsman Service (FOS), which tackles disputes between insurers and policyholders, welcomed the new legislation, saying that ‘consumers can now have more confidence when taking out an insurance policy.’

 According to the FOS, a significant proportion of insurance claims are turned down because people failed to mention factors that insurers considered to be relevant to a potential claim.
 Typical reasons for rejecting a claim include failing to disclose:

-The new law will require insurers to ask questions that are relevant to you, rather than so-called ‘laundry list’ enquiries – vague or generic queries that simply ask whether you’ve ever had a problem with your eyes, heart, or back, for instance.
+The law requires insurers to ask questions that are relevant to you, rather than so-called ‘laundry list’ enquiries — vague or generic queries that simply ask whether you’ve ever had a problem with your eyes, heart, or back, for instance.